Guest Blog from “Inside the alcoholic brain”

 We are at war with addiction

-Accepting Mid-Life Addiction Recovery One Slow Deep Breath At A Time
+Making Sense of Midlife Addiction Recovery One Slow Deep Breath at a Time

 Mishaps with men, mental health, BBC and drugs